jenselg/obfs/README.md

 ##### Create new instance:

     const Obj = require('@jenselg/obj.js')
-    let obj = new Obj(options) // options object / argument is optional
+    let obj = new Obj(options) // options argument is optional - see below

     Options:

+    { name: 'data', path: __dirname } // This creates a data.obj folder inside the project folder

+    options.name = 'string'
+    - name of the obj instance / folder, folder names end in .obj automatically
+    - defaults to 'default'

     options.path = 'string'
     - base path where to store obj instance / folder
     - defaults to the user home directory

-    options.name = 'string'
-    - name of the obj instance / folder, folder names end in .obj automatically
-    - defaults to 'default'

     options.encoding = 'string'
     - encoding used for data, see https://github.com/nodejs/node/blob/master/lib/buffer.js